Meet our Greenpeace Board

 Christy Ferguson, Executive Director

 Christy has been with Greenpeace for 22 years, working her way up from her first role as a campaign assistant.
 She spent four years campaigning for greater forest protection, including a successful campaign to convince forestry giant Kimberly-Clark to adopt more sustainable practices, then shifted to head Greenpeace Canada’s Climate and Energy and Arctic campaigns where she oversaw Greenpeace’s work to stop destructive oil development, phase out nuclear power, and promote solutions for people and the climate.
-She became Director of Programs in 2014.
+She became Director of Programs in 2014, and Executive Director in 2019.

 Ginger Gosnell-Myers, Board Chair